system76/docs/content/containers.md

 Ubuntu : <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>T</kbd>

-Install the software with this command in the terminal:
+Install the software by running these commands in the terminal:

 ```bash
 sudo apt install snapd